Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 they could get directions to the car park if they wish.
 Overall, the usability of both the ParkingLotMonitor and Perfect Parking website was strong, with minimal issues or confusion reported during testing.

+# Conclusions

+Based on the research and analysis conducted in this project, it can be concluded that the use of AI and object detection in images is an effective solution for identifying the status of parking spots (free/taken) in towns and cities such as Limerick.
+By implementing this technology, it is possible to monitor car parks in real-time,

+## Future Development

+While developing the Perfect Parking application there was a challenge when it came to incorporating parking sensors into the application.
+Due to budget and time constraints, it was determined that such sensors were beyond the scope of the project.
+While doing the project it was recognized that parking sensors would have been a valuable addition to the application but understood that this would require collecting large amounts of personal data from users.

+### Sensors

+Overhead Cameras will watch the car parking space and will feed the video stream to a local client application.

+### Collecting of data

+A possible solution is to build a parking space sensor using a raspberry pi and putting this down in a parking space in either the college or in the city, but be aware of doing this brings problems:

+-   Permission must be sought from the parking companies to allow sensors to be placed on their parking premises.

+-   If permission is granted the sensor would only be on a raspberry pi it could easily get damaged or stolen.

+## Knowledge gained

+In this FYP, I have gained a deep understanding of computer vision techniques and their practical applications using OpenCV.
+Additionally, I have learned about the historical development of Haar classifiers and wavelets, which has helped me to appreciate the evolution of these key concepts in the field.

+Furthermore, I have honed my programming skills, particularly in Python, through the implementation of this project.
+This experience has taught me valuable lessons in project management, design, and implementation.
+I am proud of my accomplishments and feel that I have made a meaningful contribution to the field of computer vision through my work.

+Overall, the knowledge I have gained and the skills I have developed have broadened my understanding of computer vision and have prepared me to take on new challenges in this exciting and rapidly evolving field.
+I am grateful for the opportunity to have pursued this research and look forward to applying my new skills and knowledge in future endeavours.

+## Thesis wrap up

+To conclude this thesis, it has been a challenging yet rewarding journey that has allowed me to delve deeply into the field of computer vision.
+Through my research and implementation of the FYP project, I have gained valuable knowledge and skills that will serve me well in my future academic and professional pursuits.

+I have explored the rich history of Haar classifiers and wavelets and gained a thorough understanding of computer vision techniques using OpenCV.
+Additionally, I have honed my programming skills, particularly in Python, and developed valuable experience in managing and implementing a large-scale project.

+Overall, I believe that this thesis represents a meaningful contribution to the field of computer vision, and I hope that it will inspire further research and innovation in this area.
+I am grateful for the guidance and support of my Supervisor, and I am proud of the work that I have accomplished.

+As I move forward from this thesis, I look forward to applying the knowledge and skills I have gained in my future academic and professional pursuits.
+I am excited to see where this journey will take me and am confident that the experiences and lessons learned from this thesis will continue to guide me throughout my career.

 # References